Do I have to break up with my vitamin C serum now that I'm pregnant?

 When you’re pregnant, nursing or even trying to conceive, your lifestyle might endure some sacrifices, including giving up your previous favourites and adopting a new pregnancy skincare routine.
 It can be a major throwback to your teen years of acne eruptions, hyperpigmentation and skin discolouration, odd bumpy patches, redness, sensitivity and spidery veins popping up where there were previously none.

 “Changes such as a sudden shine on your cheeks or pinkish, reddish lines on your stomach may occur.
 Stretch marks happen when your belly skin stretches to accommodate your baby bump.
-You’ll notice the linea nigra, a darkish vertical line that runs through the centre of a pregnant belly,” says Dr Geetika Mittal Gupta, aesthetic physician and founder of ISAAC Luxe (International Skin & Anti-Aging Centre).
+You’ll notice the linea nigra, a darkish vertical line that runs through the centre of a pregnant belly,” says Dr Geetika Mittal Gupta, cosmetologist and founder of ISAAC Luxe (International Skin & Anti-Aging Centre).

 “When you’re pregnant, your body creates 50% more blood, resulting in increased circulation throughout your body, making your face appear brighter.”